Elijah1111/Weather_Pi/README.md

 ### Crontab
 This project uses crontab to schedule and manage the project.
-The pi collects data every 5 minutes and stores it into the _data.csv file, and then uploads the file at Midnight UTC to the external server.
+The pi collects data every 5 minutes and stores it into the _data.csv file, and then uploads the file at Midnight to the external server.

 Open cron jobs in edit mode with: